evgenyneu/siba/README.md

         $ siba list

-5. Show other commands and options
+5. Show other commands and options:

         $ siba

-6. Create a skeleton project for a new destination plugin gem:
+6. Create a gem skeleton for a new destination plugin:

         $ siba scaffold destination my-cloud